freeplane/docs/src/docs/attic/new-wiki-initiative/understanding-nodes.md

 - Format menu > Manage Styles > Edit styles
 - Command search (Ctrl+F1) > type "edit style" > choose the option matching the menu item

-You can make changes by selecting "Details" (under "Default") then make changes using the menu, toolbar, tools panel, and hotkeys.
+You can make changes by selecting "Details" (under "Default") then make changes using the menu, toolbar, properties panel, and hotkeys.
 <see Styles>

 #### **Miscellaneous**